Making a Disputes Tribunal claim as a buyer

 - sign the statutory declaration in front of a Registrar or Deputy Registrar (a Justice of the Peace is acceptable if visiting court isn't suitable due to COVID conditions).

 - have the statutory declaration signed and stamped by the Registrar or Deputy Registrar (a Justice of the Peace is acceptable if visiting court isn't suitable due to COVID conditions).

 - Scan the signed statutory declaration form and email it to us by following this link, OR send the signed statutory declaration form to Trade Me:

 Trust and Safety

 PO Box 11042

 It takes about 3-5 days for the statutory declaration to be processed.
 If your request is granted, we'll email you with the other party's full name and address attached in PDF format.
-We will also email the other party to let them know that we have released their details.
+We'll also notify the other party if we've released their details.

 You can find your local Disputes Tribunal online or in the Government section of the White Pages under 'Justice, Ministry of'.